lucakiebel/wf-clan-page/README.md

 # WF-Clan-Page

-This is a Modal Warframe Clan Wesbite Template for Clans of any size!
+This is a Modal Warframe Clan Website Template for Clans of any size!
 Some of it's features are:

   - Bootstrapped html for maximum compatibility
   - Fully Documented config.php for easy adaptation